SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

        java -version

-If you get a version number (which needs to be 1.5 or later), you're ready to start using Selenium-RC.
+If you get a version number (which needs to be 1.5 or later), you're ready to start using Selenium RC.

 .. _`downloads page`: http://seleniumhq.org/download/
 .. _`NUnit`: http://www.nunit.org/index.php?p=download

 Using the Java Client Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Download Selenium-RC from the SeleniumHQ `downloads page`_.
+* Download Selenium RC from the SeleniumHQ `downloads page`_.
 * Extract the file *selenium-java-client-driver.jar*.
 * Open your desired Java IDE (Eclipse, NetBeans, IntelliJ, Netweaver, etc.)
 * Create a new project.